akshatnitd/Christmas-at-Grans/README.md

 The deck.core.js JavaScript file was uploaded as I felt it could be of use, but the project is being built with the intention to not rely on outside sources.

+The 'slide' class was added to the carousel feature to simulate the turning of pages.
+This is, in effect, a short children's book, and is designed to feel that way when users click through the slides.